-People often have this surgery after pregnancy or after losing a significant amount of weight, both of which can stretch abdominal muscles and leave excess skin.
-If you’ve tried to flatten and tone your protruding or sagging abdomen through weight loss and exercise but haven’t achieved your goals, this procedure might be right for you.
+People often have a tummy tuck surgery after pregnancy or after losing a significant amount of weight, both of which can stretch abdominal muscles and leave excess skin.
+If you’ve tried to flatten and tone your protruding or sagging abdomen through weight loss and exercise but haven’t achieved your goals, the tummy tuck procedure might be right for you.

 Abdominoplasty is performed while you’re under general anesthesia.